 - Then there’s the huge postage costs for those 50,000 pieces of mail.

 All in all, it would cost many thousands.
 She would need to think long and hard about the value of what she put into those envelopes.
 Get it wrong and she would pay a hefty price!

 Today, everything has changed

-That same business owner today can hit 50,000 people using cheap email software and her laptop.
+That same business owner in 2017 can hit 50,000 people using cheap email software and her laptop.
 It costs just a little of her time.
 If it fails, maybe tomorrow’s one will work.
 It’s never been cheaper or easier to push dull, uninspired, poorly thought out, uncreative marketing out the door.

 So, that’s exactly what a lot of people are doing.
 This is why there’s so much junk in your email inbox and on your social networking accounts.